Eleonorrai/copyrightexceptions.eu/content/implementations/BE/info53k.md

 jurisdictions:
 - BE
 score: 3
-description: "Under this exception, once a work has been lawfully published, its author may not prohibit its use for the purpose of caricature, parody or pastiche, observing fair practice."
+description: "Under this exception, once a work has been lawfully published, its author may not prohibit its use for the purpose of caricature, parody, or pastiche, observing fair practice."
 beneficiaries:
 - any user
 purposes:
-- for the purpose of caricature, parody or pastiche
+- for the purpose of caricature, parody, or pastiche
 usage:
 - any use
 subjectmatter: